Thoughts & Images

 I am now ‘officially’ taking a break from bookbinding and client commissions.
 Most likely I won’t be returning to sculptural artist’s books in the near future either, as I will be dedicating my time to other creative endeavours.
 Although I believe that whatever I do, it will always have a certain bookishness to it.
 Just sometimes one has to clear the mind for a clean break so as not to disperse one’s energy too far and wide.

-This also means I won’t be making further updates to this website.
-From the communications I receive via email, the visual archives of my work here may provide a good resource for many, so I will keep the galleries online for reference.
+This also means I will be making some changes to this website.
+From the communications I receive via email, the visual archives of my bookbinding and book art here may provide a good resource for many, so I will keep the galleries online for reference.

 Consequently also, I’m selling some equipment and tools such as my large cast iron nipping press.
 It has served me well, and the amount of use has only added to its antique charm.
 It has travelled back and forth between continents, a friendly black beast.
 So, if you are in need of a big cast iron vertical press, let me know, you can buy mine.
 You can also ask for a list of other available tools & equipment.